 Your older adult might see it as a waste of money, an insult to their abilities, or an invasion of privacy.

-We found excellent advice from Family Caregiver Alliance with 8 ways to make the transition easier.
+We found excellent advice from Family Caregiver Alliance with eight ways to make the transition easier.

 Here, we highlight the key points from the article and include additional insights and suggestions.

-1. Start slowly and allow time for them to get used to the idea
+1. Start slowly and allow time for your loved one to get used to the idea of in-home care

-Your older adult might need time to adjust to the idea of having someone in their house.
+Your older adult may need time to adjust to having someone in their home.

-To ease the transition, start off slowly.
-At first, have the aide only come a few hours each week and focus on less personal tasks.
+To ease the transition, start slowly.
+At first, have the aide come only a few hours per week and focus on less personal tasks.

 Then, add hours and additional tasks as your older adult becomes more comfortable with the idea and that person.